prachikapoor/WebPage/README.md

 4. double click or right click and open with chrome or microsoft edge
 5. it will open the UI in desktop view
 6. for opening in mobile view right click and inspect .it will open developer tool ,now press cntl+shif+M for mobile view
-7. or you can directly open assigment.html file in your mobie if you have chrome browser
+7. or you can directly download and open assigment.html file in your mobie/desktop in your  chrome browser.